cloud-ark/kubeplus/README.rst

 __ Operators_

-KubePlus Platform Kit streamlines the process of composing multiple Operators into a custom PaaS which then allows creating application Platforms as Code.
+KubePlus Platform Kit streamlines the process of composing multiple Operators into a custom PaaS, and enables creating application Platforms as Code.
 Using KubePlus Platform Kit,

-* Cluster Administrator constructs a custom PaaS comprised of required Kubernetes Operators.
+* DevOps Engineer constructs a custom PaaS comprised of required Kubernetes Operators.

-* Application developer declares and creates application platforms as code leveraging custom resources introduced by the installed Operators.
+* Application Developer declares and creates application platforms as code leveraging custom resources introduced by the installed Operators.

 We bring consistency of usage across multiple Operators with our Operator development guidelines_.